alttch/eva3/doc/security.rst

   with *groups = #, sysfunc = yes* permissions.

-* When connecting to :doc:`/lm/lm` and :doc:`/sfa/sfa` it is recommended to create a separate key with rights for the certain item groups, *sysfunc = no*, optionally *allow = cmd*.
+* When connecting to :doc:`/lm/lm` and :doc:`/sfa/sfa` it is recommended to create a separate key with rights for certain item groups, *sysfunc = no*, optionally *allow = cmd*.

-* All external applications should have their own keys with the restricted access rights to the required functions and items only.
+* All external applications should have their own keys with restricted access rights to the required functions and items only.

 * After installation, make sure that *etc/uc_apikeys.ini* file has 0600 permissions (and owned by the user you are running the controller under)